 How long does it have to rest for?

-Its name strongly suggest resting for about 8 hours.
+Its name strongly suggests resting for about 8 hours.
 BUT, all you need is a few hours, really.
 I actually love mine quite soupy with the oats still hearty, so what I'll do is make it right when I wake up while making coffee, then let it rest while sipping on-said-coffee, then eat my yummy creamy breakfast maybe an hour later.

 It can also be stored in the fridge for a few days!
 But keep in mind that the longer it rests, the thicker it will become.